mdawar/rq-exporter/README.md

 $ # Change to the project directory
 $ cd rq-exporter
 $ # Create a new virtualenv
-$ python -m venv /path/to/env
+$ python -m venv .venv
 $ # Activate the environment
-$ source /path/to/env/bin/activate
+$ source .venv/bin/activate
 $ # Install the requirements
 $ pip install -r requirements.txt
 $ # Start the exporter on port 9726